movermeyer/ImportFromTodoist/docs/design_decisions.md

 Idempotency is one of the implicit requirements of any data processing / [ETL](https://en.wikipedia.org/wiki/Extract%2C_transform%2C_load) task.

-Being idempotent is useful, not only for easy of development, but also recovery for recovery from potential errors/crashes, power failures, and other processing interruptions.
+Being idempotent is useful, not only for ease of development, but also for recovery from potential errors/crashes, power failures, and other processing interruptions.

 It was also reasonable expect that a user might want to continue using the original To-Do App, either while they transition to GitHub Issues, or simply forevermore.